|

 • SJB is blessed with many gifted cantors who lead the assembly in worship.
 A pleasant voice, welcoming demeanor, and leadership are essential.
 This ministry is open to Junior High and older.
 Training and weekly rehearsal provided.

 • Cantors typically serve weekend masses and often also occupy other roles in the ministry of the church such as Extraordinary Minister of Holy Communion or choir member.
-Other liturgies often featuring cantors include funerals and weddings, school mass, penance services, Stations of the Cross, and other special liturgies.
+Other liturgies often featuring cantors include funerals and weddings, school mass, penance services, and Stations of the Cross.

 • Contracted opportunities are available for those who wish to offer their service professionally.
 However, most SJB cantors are volunteers.

-• Required materials may be acquired at Sunday Liturgy under Worship Aid (Current Week & Supporting Materials, updated every Tuesday afternoon; also available via email upon request) and Musician Schedules.
+• Required materials may be acquired at Sunday Liturgy under Worship Aid (Current Week & Supporting Materials, updated regularly, and by no later than Thursday afternoons; also available via email upon request) and Musician Schedules.

-• Scheduling is coordinated both within our scheduling system, Ministry Scheduler Pro, and through manual entry by our Director of Music Ministry.
+• Scheduling is coordinated both within our scheduling system, Ministry Scheduler Pro, and through manual entry by our director of music.

 Instrumentalists